abuseofnotation/category-theory-illustrated/_chapters/01_set.md

 The Identity Function
 ---

 For every set $G$, no matter what it represents, we can define the function that does nothing, or in other words, a function which maps every element of $G$ to itself.
-It is called *the identity function* of $G$ or $idG: G → G$.
+It is called *the identity function* of $G$ or $ID_{G}: G → G$.

 ![The identity function](../01_set/function_identity.svg)

-You can think of $idG$ as a function which represents the set $G$ in the realm of functions.
+You can think of $ID_{G}$ as a function which represents the set $G$ in the realm of functions.
 Its existence allows us to prove many theorems, that we "know" by intuition, formally.

 Functions and Subsets
 ---